andrewrk/node-fd-slicer/README.md

 `createWriteStream` that operate on a shared file descriptor and provides the convenient stream API while still allowing slicing and dicing.

+This module also gives you some additional power that the builtin `fs.createWriteStream` do not give you.
+These features are:

+ * Emitting a 'progress' event on write.
+ * Ability to set a maximum size and emit an error if this size is exceeded.

 ## Usage

 ```js